Mel Gibson: Lethal Weapon series

 Gibson moved into more mainstream commercial filmmaking with the popular action comedy film series Lethal Weapon, which began with the 1987 original.
 In the films he played LAPD Detective Martin Riggs, a recently widowed Vietnam veteran with a death wish and a penchant for violence and gunplay.
 In the films, he is partnered with a reserved family man named Roger Murtaugh (Danny Glover) and starting with the second film, they're joined by a hyperactive informant named Leo Getz (Joe Pesci).
 Following the success of Lethal Weapon, director Richard Donner and principal cast revisited the characters in three sequels, Lethal Weapon 2 (1989), Lethal Weapon 3 (1993), and Lethal Weapon 4 (1998).
 With its fourth installment, the Lethal Weapon series embodied "the quintessence of the buddy cop pic".

 The film series has since been rebooted with a television adaptation, which aired for three seasons on FOX.

 On November 15, 2021, Gibson confirmed that he will direct the fifth Lethal Weapon film following the death of director Richard Donner.
 "The man who directed all the 'Lethal films', Richard Donner, he was a big guy.
 He was developing the screenplay and he got pretty far along with it.
 And he said to me one day, 'Listen kid, if I kick the bucket you will do it.'
 And I said: 'Shut up.'
 But he did indeed pass away.
 But he did ask me to do it and at the time I didn't say anything.
 He said it to his wife and to the studio and the producer.
 So I will be directing the fifth one" Gibson said.
+In June 2024, Gibson confirmed in an interview with the Inspire Me podcast that he would direct the fifth installment of the Lethal Weapon franchise and that the film would stay true to Donner's vision and influence.
+Gibson also stated that he and Glover would return to play their respective roles of Riggs and Murtaugh.